technicalanxiety/technicalanxiety/src/content/posts/what-architects-actually-do-pt2.md

 ---
-title:  "What Architects Actually Do - Part 2"
+title:  "What Architects Actually Do - Part 2: The Framework"
 date: 2025-12-22
 image:  architects-pt2.jpg
 tags:   [Leadership, Architecture]
 series: "What Architects Actually Do"
-series_order: 2
+series_part: 2
 description: "Real scenarios and frameworks for translating between business needs and technical reality."
 ---
 Part 1 was philosophy.
 This is the playbook.